SAP-PHE-Bioinformatics/PHET/README.md

 *This pipeline is an extension of the original pipeline [PHEsiQCal](https://github.com/SAP-PHE-Bioinformatics/PHEsiQCal_-Eyre-) by Pathogen Genomic Lead, Lex Leong, at SA Pathology, with addition of automation of selective bacterial subtyping tools and reduced run time.*

 ## Introduction
 Microbial genomics pipeline for downstream processing of whole genome sequenced (WGS) bacterial isolates including QC assessment and bacterial subtyping, used by Pathogen genomics in Public Health and Epidemiology, South Australia.
 Automated using Snakemake and Slurm for processing on HPC cluster.
 It is a similar workflow as Nullarbor, but it only runs isolate specific analysis.
+Has a sub-workflow to process No Template Control (NTC).
 No phylogenetic tree and pangenome analysis will be generated.

 Initiated by input of a Sample Sheet to a shell script as: <br>
 `/path/to/the/Bcl2Phet.sh /path/to/the/SampleSheet.csv/` , <br>